Are you curious about what’s considered the biggest dog in the world?

 The Scottish Deerhound carries itself in a calm and stately manner and is generally undemanding of attention.
 At least, once they’re adults.

 Sporting a short ragged coat, they are well behaved, easy to train and enjoy being around other dogs.
 Seeing as they are a breed not big on barking, they don’t make for the greatest guard dogs.
 However, their other traits may make them great family dogs!
 So if you’re looking for a calm, gentle giant, then this might be the breed for you.

 A strong candidate in our search, this extra-large breed looks like it carries its great size in its coat alone.
 But even if you were to shave off the big bulky coat of ropes, you’d find a serious working dog with tremendous strength.

 The Komondor was bred to guard livestock.
 So if you happen to have a bunch of livestock that needs protecting, then the Komondor’s got you covered.

-And since this breed was bred to watch over the livestock, it is naturally territorial and can be become fiercely protective of its family.
+And since these largest dogs were bred to watch over the livestock, it is naturally territorial and can be become fiercely protective of its family.
 That means it’s not too crazy about the idea of outsiders such as guests, other kids or other animals outside the family circle.

 Komondors are not especially playful, but they are remarkably agile and quick to react.
 They also need a moderate amount of exercise.